lucasjellema/tech-radar-prototype2/development-log.md

 - ?? record blip coordinates as polar coordinates

 - define "start angle" for sectors (to get tilting/rotating effect)
+- define "total angle" for sectors (to create half, quarter, two thirds, one third)

 - auto-map for radar:  derive rings from distinct property values (and width from number of entries for each value); user can edit labels and sequence in radar editor
 - have defaults associated with viewpoint; currently, defaults are created for the current viewpoint and do not synchronize with a new viewpoint